About Articulatory Phonetics

 Speech sounds can be classified into consonants and vowels.
 Consonants involve some constriction or closure in the vocal tract, while vowels are produced with an open vocal tract.
 Think of consonants as the drumbeats of speech and vowels as the melodious notes.

-Learning the Art:
+Learning the art:

 Articulatory phonetics helps us understand why certain sounds are hard to pronounce in different languages or why accents vary.
 By studying how different articulatory features combine, linguists and language learners can improve their pronunciation and appreciate the intricacies of human speech.